MrStarbird/LotW-Randomizer/README.txt

 =====================================================
 1. Version History
 =====================================================
+Dec 18, 2017 - version 1.5.1

+-Fixed bug where Xemn was always getting invulnerability during shuffle of invulnerability.
+-Fixed bug where Crossbow had at chance of showing up in two chests and Glove not showing up at all (happened in about every 1 in 6 roms randomized).

 Dec 6, 2017 - version 1.5.0

 -Fixed Rom randomization so that the original doesn't have to be selected every time